-Bed bugs hide in cluster at different locations in yours house, including bed frame, bed buttons, clothes, bedding, cracks or mattress seam.
+Bed bugs hide in a cluster at different locations in your house, including a bed frame, bed buttons, clothes, bedding, cracks, or mattress seam.
 But do bed bugs only hide in bedrooms?
 Probably not!
 You’ll also find these bugs in other locations in your residence.
-So, can bed bugs live in carpet?
+So, can bed bugs live on the carpet?

 The simple answer is, YES, bed bugs will burrow through, hide, and live in your carpet’s fibers.
 Bed bugs will infest all carpets, including doormats, theater or studio carpets, church carpets, offices, and laundry room carpets, or even carpets in your car.

-Carpets offer a better breeding ground for bed bugs as most of them are rarely and shaking off dust from them won’t remove bed bugs infestation.
+Carpets offer a better breeding ground for bed bugs as most of them are rare, and shaking off the dust from them won’t remove bed bugs infestation.
 Let’s get into details – but also check these flea killing powders.

 Bed bugs can live in carpets.
 Most people consider carpet as fabric to step on and believe that human applied force may cause discomfort/kill to any insect within or under the carpet.
 This is not true.
 It is not possible either to kill bed bugs by stepping on them directly.

 Carpets in your house/rooms may have more bed bugs infestations than other hideouts.
 Bed bugs prefer living in a warm place without much disturbance.
-Plastic carpets generate warm temperate environment as they cling on the floor and are removed only when they get worn out.
+Plastic carpets generate a warm temperate environment as they cling on the floor and are removed only when they get worn out.
 Therefore, bed bugs will crawl under them and breed successfully.

-In real life, most of house carpets are heavy and difficult to move/pull about while cleaning your house.
+Most house carpets are heavy and difficult to move/pull about in real life while cleaning your house.
 Just like other homeowners, you may prefer cleaning carpets after a couple of months – this offers bed bugs ample time to breed and spread.

 Related: Bed Bugs Can’t Jump